Director

 Past Students

-Dr. Julia Laforge is a Post Doctoral Fellow at Lakehead University, working in partnership with USC Canada
+Dr. Julia Laforge was a Post Doctoral Fellow at Lakehead University, working in partnership with USC Canada.

-Alexander Duncan was a Masters of Science in Foresty candidate in the faculty of Natural Resources Management at Lakehead University.
-His research is concerned with Indigenous fisheries governance.
+Alexander Duncan was a masters of Science in Foresty candidate in the faculty of Natural Resources Management with a thesis titled, An Investigation into the Local and Traditional Ecological Knowledge of the Saugeen Ojibway Nation Regarding the Status of Ciscoes (Coregonus spp.)
+In Lake Huron.
 He has a history of fisheries, archaeology, and natural resource work with his home community, the Chippewas of Nawash First Nation in southwestern Ontario.
 He graduated in 2020.
 Click here to download Alex’s thesis.

-Michaela Bohunicky is a Registered Dietitian and was Master of Health Sciences candidate in the Department of Health Sciences at Lakehead University.
+Michaela Bohunicky is a Registered Dietitian and completed a masters of Health Sciences with a thesis titled, Confronting Settler Colonialism in Food Movements.
 She graduated in 2020.
 Click here to download Michaela’s thesis.